Yifei4905/ai-case-study/README.md

 NVIDIA addresses several major problems in the computer technology world:

   - **High-Performance Graphics**
-    A major mission for NVIDIA is to provide first-rate graphics performance for gaming and professional applications.
-The company envisions a future where it can deliver visual reality on every computing device, allowing gamers, designers, and content creators to experience lifelike images and immersive worlds.
+    - Provide first-rate graphics performance for gaming and professional applications.
+    - Deliver visual reality on every computing device for gamers, designers, and content creators.
+    - Render lifelike images and create immersive worlds.

   - **General-Purpose Computing**
-    NVIDIA saw from the outset that GPUs have applications beyond computer graphics in general-purpose processing.
-The company aspires to provide powerful parallel processing capabilities that can speed up scientific simulations, data analysis, and machine learning.
+    - Utilize GPUs for broader applications beyond graphics.
+    - Provide powerful parallel processing capabilities for scientific simulations, data analysis, and machine learning.

   - **Artificial Intelligence/Machine Learning**
-    NVIDIA is committed to delivering the processing power required for training and deploying giant neural networks.
-The company's GPUs are designed to handle high-performance workloads for both AI research and development.
+    - Deliver the processing power required for training and deploying giant neural networks.
+    - Handle high-performance workloads for both AI research and development.

   - **Data Center Efficiency**
-    NVIDIA meets the growing need for high performance in data centers.
-The company provides GPUs that are designed for data center applications, offering efficient large-dataset processing and cloud computing services.
+    - Meet the growing need for high performance in data centers.
+    - Provide GPUs designed for data center applications, offering efficient large-dataset processing and cloud computing services.

 **Who is the target customer of the company?
 Is it possible to find a number on the size of this group of customers?**
 NVIDIA's target customers include:

   - **Gamers**
-    The gaming industry is a colossal market for NVIDIA.
-Millions of gamers worldwide want the latest graphics technology to enhance their gaming experiences.
-NVIDIA's GeForce GPUs are designed to meet gamers' expectations with high performance, low latency, and rich visual effects.
-The global gaming market is huge and is estimated to reach $200 billion by 2023.
-NVIDIA commands a large share of this expanding market.
+    - The gaming industry is a colossal market for NVIDIA.
+    - Millions of gamers worldwide want the latest graphics technology to enhance their gaming experiences.
+    - NVIDIA's GeForce GPUs are designed to meet gamers' expectations with high performance, low latency, and rich visual effects.
+    - The global gaming market is huge and is estimated to reach $200 billion by 2023.
+    - NVIDIA commands a large share of this expanding market.

   - **Professional Graphic Designers**
-    Professional graphic designers, animators, and video editors rely on NVIDIA's Quadro GPUs to complete their work.
-These GPUs provide the high-performance graphics and computational power needed to generate complex visual materials like 3D models, animations, and video effects.
-The market for professional graphics solutions is vast and includes sectors such as cinema, architecture, and product design.
+    - Professional graphic designers, animators, and video editors rely on NVIDIA's Quadro GPUs.
+    - These GPUs provide the high-performance graphics and computational power needed to generate complex visual materials like 3D models, animations, and video effects.
+    - The market for professional graphics solutions is vast and includes sectors such as cinema, architecture, and product design.

   - **Scientists and Researchers**
-    Scientists and researchers in physics, chemistry, biology, and engineering use NVIDIA GPUs for computational simulations and data processing.
-GPUs are suitable for scientific research because they can efficiently conduct parallel processing tasks, which are common in research.
-The need to analyze large datasets and run complex simulations is driving the demand for high-performance computing in scientific research.
+    - Scientists and researchers in physics, chemistry, biology, and engineering use NVIDIA GPUs for computational simulations and data processing.
+    - GPUs are suitable for scientific research because they can efficiently conduct parallel processing tasks.
+    - The need to analyze large datasets and run complex simulations is driving the demand for high-performance computing in scientific research.

   - **Data Center and Cloud Service Providers**
-    Data center infrastructures and cloud service providers use NVIDIA GPUs for accelerated processing, enabling AI and machine learning applications.
-Companies like Amazon Web Services, Google Cloud, and Microsoft Azure provide GPU-based instances to their customers for running high-performance applications.
-The data center GPU market is growing rapidly due to increased adoption of cloud computing and AI-powered applications.
+    - Data center infrastructures and cloud service providers use NVIDIA GPUs for accelerated processing, enabling AI and machine learning applications.
+    - Companies like Amazon Web Services, Google Cloud, and Microsoft Azure provide GPU-based instances to their customers for running high-performance applications.
+    - The data center GPU market is growing rapidly due to increased adoption of cloud computing and AI-powered applications.

   - **AI Researchers and Developers**
-    AI researchers and developers use NVIDIA GPUs to train and deploy machine learning models.
-The company's GPUs provide the computing capacity required for AI research, such as processing massive datasets and performing complex computations.
-The AI sector is expanding rapidly, with applications in healthcare, finance, self-driving cars, and other industries.
-NVIDIA's advantage in AI hardware puts them in a strong position to capture a significant part of this market.
+    - AI researchers and developers use NVIDIA GPUs to train and deploy machine learning models.
+    - The company's GPUs provide the computing capacity required for AI research, such as processing massive datasets and performing complex computations.
+    - The AI sector is expanding rapidly, with applications in healthcare, finance, self-driving cars, and other industries.
+    - NVIDIA's advantage in AI hardware puts them in a strong position to capture a significant part of this market.

 **What does this company do better or differently from what the competition cannot or does not do?
 What is the unfair advantage that they exploit?**
 The critical factor in NVIDIA's favor is its ability to develop and push the boundaries of GPU technology.
 Several major elements contribute to NVIDIA's unfair advantage, including: